TwixmixyJanet/SVG-Logo-Maker/README.md

 * [License](#license)

 ## Description:
-This application acts as a wizard to write a professional README for your project.<br />
+This application acts as a wizard to create an SVG logo.<br />
 <br />

 #### How to use this app: